 Common Librium Drug Combinations

 Using multiple drugs at the same time is called polydrug use.
-It is estimated that 80 percent of benzodiazepine abuse is part of a greater polydrug abuse cycle.
-Librium is commonly combined with alcohol, opioids and cocaine.
+It is estimated that 80% of Benzodiazepine abuse is part of a greater polydrug abuse cycle.
+Librium is commonly combined with alcohol, Opioids, and Cocaine.
 Users often start taking Librium with alcohol once a tolerance has developed and the drug’s effects are no longer as potent.
-When alcohol and Librium are mixed, the depressive effects of both drugs are intensified, producing deep sedation and stupor.
-Benzodiazepines are commonly taken with opioids, such as heroin, because they enhance the euphoric effects of opioids.
-Individuals who use Librium with cocaine sometimes use the drug to temper some of the effects of the stimulant.
-They may take Librium to help them come down from their cocaine high.
+When alcohol and Librium are mixed, the depressive effects of both drugs are intensified; this can produce deep sedation and stupor.
+Benzodiazepines are commonly taken with Opioids, such as Heroin, because they enhance their euphoric effects.
+Individuals who use Librium with Cocaine sometimes use the former to temper the effects of the latter.

-People who combine Librium with other drugs are more likely to experience adverse side effects, such as respiratory depression, blackouts and extreme sedation.
+People who struggle with Librium addiction and abuse and choose to combine Librium with other drugs are more likely to experience adverse side effects, such as respiratory depression, blackouts, and extreme sedation.
 Mixing Librium with other drugs also increases the chance of overdose, which can be fatal.

 Librium Abuse Statistics

-Every year in the U.S., doctors write more than 50 million prescriptions for benzos, including Librium.
+US doctors write more than 50 million prescriptions each year for Benzos, including Librium.

 Librium Addiction Treatment

-Librium addiction can be difficult to beat, but you don’t have to do it on your own.
+Librium addiction and abuse can be difficult to beat, but you don’t have to do it on your own.
 Treatment providers are available to help all across the country.
-Please contact a dedicated treatment provider for help finding a treatment center that’s right for you.
+For more information on Librium addiction treatment, contact a treatment provider today.